Standards

 4.7 Provides information to media and other appropriate audiences following a crisis.

-5. STANDARD V Possesses knowledge of policies and legal issues related to school safety - The safety educator demonstrates knowledge of current legal issues and professional responsibilities essential for safe schools.
+4.8 Maintains knowledge of current issues, research, laws, and regulations relating to crisis response. - STANDARD V Possesses knowledge of policies and legal issues related to school safety - The safety educator demonstrates knowledge of current legal issues and professional responsibilities essential for safe schools.

 PERFORMANCE CRITERIA: The extent to which the safety educator: